Discover Mammoth Cave National Park: Your Must-Have Guide

 Historic Cave Entrance

-In addition to being open viewing, the historical entrance is still used for some cave tours.
-In the spring and summer, the entrance can get quite congested because tours pass through every 15 minutes.
-Make sure to check out the Mammoth Cave National Park website to read the story about how the historical entrance was rediscovered in modern times.
+The historic entrance is also used for some cave tours, and in spring and summer, it can get busy, with groups passing through about every 15 minutes.
+For more background, check the Mammoth Cave National Park website to read how this entrance was rediscovered in modern times.

 Old Guide's Cemetary